Software calculator: Simulation of hardware calculators

 Calculators have been used since ancient times and until the advent of software they were physical, hardware machines.
 The most recent hardware calculators are electronic hand-held devices with buttons for digits and operations, and a small display for inputs and results.

 The first software calculators imitated these hardware calculators by implementing the same functionality with mouse-operated, rather than finger-operated, buttons.
 Such software calculators first emerged in the 1980s as part of the original Macintosh operating system (System 1) and the Windows operating system (Windows 1.0).

 Some software calculators directly simulate one of the hardware calculators, by presenting an image that looks like the calculator, and by providing the same functionality.

 Software calculators on the Internet

-There is now a very wide range of software calculators, and searching the Internet produces very large numbers of programs that are called calculators.

-The results include numerical calculators that apply arithmetic operations or mathematical functions to numbers, and that produce numerical results or graphs of numerical functions, plus some non-numerical tools and games that are also called calculators.

-Many of the results are calculators that do not imitate or simulate hardware calculators, but that take advantage of the greater power of computer software to implement alternative types of calculators.
-Software calculators are provided on the Internet which are customizable to use any conceivable algebraic expression.
-These user-customizable software calculators can also be used in conjunction with formula or equation creation capabilities so that the software calculator can now be created to perform all possible mathematical functions.
-No longer limited to a set of trigonometric and simple algebraic expressions, versions of the software calculator are now tailored to any and all topical applications.
+As web browsers became more powerful, developers focused more on creating online calculators rather than relying on local hardware.
+In May 2009, Wolfram Research announced the first public release of WolframAlpha.
+Rather than acting like a typical search engine, the tool was described as a "computational knowledge engine" designed to compute answers from curated mathematical research data rather than listing web pages.

+In 2011, Desmos was launched as a free browser-based graphic calculator at the TechCrunch Disrupt conference held in New York City.
+Founder Eli Luberoff developed the software as an alternative to hardware graphic calculators, noting that they were too expensive for most students.